Anthony Bourdain: Reactions and tributes

 A collection of Bourdain's personal items were sold at auction in October 2019, raising $1.8 million, part of which went to support the Anthony Bourdain Legacy Scholarship at his alma mater, the Culinary Institute of America.
 The remainder went to his family.
 His custom-made Bob Kramer Steel and Meteorite Chef's Knife sold for the highest price, a record $231,250.

-In June 2021, a documentary film directed by Morgan Neville and produced by CNN Films and HBO Max titled Roadrunner: A Film About Anthony Bourdain, had its world premiere at the Tribeca Film Festival.
+In June 2021 a documentary film directed by Morgan Neville and produced by CNN Films and HBO Max titled Roadrunner: A Film About Anthony Bourdain, had its world premiere at the Tribeca Film Festival.
 It was released by Focus Features on July 16, 2021.

 In October 2022, Down and Out in Paradise: The Life of Anthony Bourdain, an unauthorized biography of Bourdain, was published.

-In August 2024, a biopic of Bourdain titled Tony was announced to be in the works with A24 in negotiations to acquire the film, with Matt Johnson attached to direct and Dominic Sessa attached to star as Bourdain.
+In August 2024 a biographical film of Bourdain titled Tony was announced to be in the works with A24 in negotiations to acquire the film, with Matt Johnson directing and Dominic Sessa starring as Bourdain.
+The film was released in the U.S. on August 7, 2026.

+In August 2026 Wayne State University Press announced the October 20, 2026 release of Todd Kennedy's Anthony Bourdain, Filmmaker, which argues Bourdain is best remembered as a filmmaker.
+Kennedy, a professor at Nicholls State University in Louisiana, previously made news in September 2018 when multiple news sources—including CNN, People, USA Today, the Associated Press, and Food & Wine magazine—ran stories about a college-level class Kennedy offered titled "Anthony Bourdain and His Influencers."